 - S60B(1)b – Protecting children from physical and psychological harm and from being subjection to, or exposed to, abuse neglect or family violence.

 The need to protect the children from harm is a paramount consideration in determining their best interest

 It’s important to note that the Family Law Act is not trying to promote an optimal relationship with the parent but rather a meaningful one in the child’s best interest.
 A meaningful relationship is generally defined as something that is significant and valuable to the child.
-A meaningful relationship might include no contact, phone contact, supervised contact or anything that the court determines is in the best interest of the child.
+A meaningful relationship might include no contact, phone contact, supervised contact or anything the court determines is in the best interests of the child.

 In cases of family violence, these two objects (among others) must be weighed carefully against additional considerations.